uhyo/eslint-plugin-import-access/README.md

 ## What?

 This package provides a [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) rule that restricts importing variables marked as `@package` from a file outside the same directory.
-Also, this package serves as a TypeScript Server Plugin that prevents auto-completion of such imports.
+Also, this package serves as a TypeScript Language Service Plugin that prevents auto-completion of such imports.

 ## Why?